aglushkov/serega/README.md

 #   ]
 # }

-# With not existing attribute
+# With no existing attribute
 fields = %i[first_name enemy]
 fields_as_string = 'first_name,enemy'
 UserSerializer.new(only: fields).to_h(bruce)